ParAlg/gbbs/benchmarks/SCAN/IndexBased/experiments/README.md

 * Run `bash run_gbbs_experiments.bash` to run the experiments with the GBBS index-based SCAN implementation.
 * Run `bash run_ppscan_experiments.bash` to run timing experiments with ppSCAN.
+* To run experiments using matrix multiplication, see the `tomtseng/mkl-scan` branch.

 We omit the code for running timing experiments with GS\*-Index since the GS\*-Index code is not publicly available.
 We received the source code for